vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-07-27-vertx-4-beta1-release.md

 The new [vertx-json-schema](https://github.com/eclipse-vertx/vertx-json-schema) module now supports the latest Json Schema [Draft2019-09 spec](http://json-schema.org/specification.html).
 You can finally play with the new `$recursiveRef` to build extensible recursive schemas and with `unevaluatedProperties`/`unevaluatedItems` to define strict schemas.
 Look at the module [documentation](https://vertx-web-site.github.io/docs/vertx-json-schema/java/) to start using it.

+#### Clustering configuration simplified

+In Vert.x 3, cluster host was set to `localhost` by default in `EventBusOptions`.
+Consequently, a lot of new users were confused about why event bus consumers and producers were not able to communicate even if the underlying cluster manager was configured correctly.

+Also, when using the CLI tool or the `Launcher` class, Vert.x tried to find a host among available network interfaces if none was provided with the `-cluster-host` argument.
+Sometimes, the host chosen by the cluster manager and Vert.x were not the same.

+Starting with Vert.x 4 beta 1, the cluster host default has been removed and, if users don't provide any, Vert.x will ask the cluster manager which one it picked before trying to find one itself.
+This applies whether Vert.x is embedded in any Java program or started with the CLI tool or with the `Launcher` class.

+So far, only `vertx-hazelcast` and `vertx-infinispan` cluster managers can provide Vert.x with a cluster host.
+When other cluster managers are used, Vert.x will choose one itself.

+#### Cluster manager upgrades

+`vertx-hazelcast` has been upgraded to Hazelcast 4.0.2 and `vertx-infinispan` to Infinispan 11.0.1.Final.

 #### Ramping up to Vert.x 4

 Instead of developing all new features exclusively in Vert.x 4, we introduce some of these features in the 3.x branch